-Moscow Travel Guide: Interesting Facts, Best Routes, Maps
+Moscow Travel Guide: Interesting Facts and Tourist Maps

 What is Moscow?
 How big is Moscow?
 When was Moscow founded?
 When did Moscow became the capital of Russia?
 Is Moscow in Europe or Asia?
 And, finally, Moscow tourist attractions and travel guides...
 All of this information can be found here in a single article.
 Read it and be ready for your Moscow vacations!

 Moscow (or "Moskva") is the capital of Russia (or "Rossiya"), the capital of the former USSR and most populous city in Russia.
 Although little known, Moscow is the largest city in Europe with about 15 millions of people!
 Moscow is also the northernmost and coldest megacity and metropolis on Earth.
 Can you imagine that 15 million Russians live in the place with only 4 months of summer?